symfony/symfony-docs/book/translation.rst

 3. Create translation resources for each supported locale that translate each message in the application;

-4. Determine, set and manage the user's locale in the session.
+4. Determine, set and manage the user's locale for the request and optionally on the user's entire session.

 .. index::
    single: Translations; Configuration